 - Record retention policies are in place to retain information for periods defined by Databricks policies. - Databricks identifies and maintains confidential information according to its objectives and applicable regulatory standards.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
 It may ONLY be used for the purpose for which it is provided.